MOxUnit/MOxUnit/README.md

 You can test your code with Matlab on Github actions with several operating systems and Matlab versions.
 To use it, create a YML file in your `.github/workflows` with the following content.

+You will need to update the values for `path/to/src` and `path/to/tests` to make sure it points to where your source code and tests are.

 ```yml
 name: CI matlab